AmandaErnar/Writing.how/README.md

 ### `the`

-Think of it as a pointer for what the audience knows.
+Think of it as a pointer for what audiences know.

 ### ` `

-Names containing a general noun need `the` pointer.
+Names containing a general noun needs `the` pointer.

 Cannot contain or point to abstraction.

 ### `s`

-Use plurals referring generally to a countable thing.
+Use plural when speaking about a countable thing in general.

-## Punctuations
+## Punctuation

 ### `.`